 2. Make sure your baby is sleeping safely

-GET OUT OF THE SWADDLE Even before your baby starts to roll – when your baby is just beginning to show signs of rolling or is 10 weeks (whichever comes first) – they should no longer be swaddled.
-I know you might be worried about the startle reflex, but truthfully your baby is not going to integrate that reflex if you continue to swaddle them long-term.
-Removing the swaddle and freeing their arms is the best way to get over that newborn reflex.
+No more swaddle: Even before your baby starts to roll – when your baby is just beginning to show signs of rolling or is 10 weeks (whichever comes first) – they should no longer be swaddled.
+I know this can feel scary, especially if the startle reflex is still very present, but continuing to swaddle long-term actually delays integration of that reflex.
+Freeing your baby’s arms is how they move past it.
 Once you transition your baby out of the swaddle, you can put them in an arms-free, unweighted sleep sack for warmth and coziness.

-DON’T ADD BUMPERS Even though you’re giving your baby a bigger space, they are likely still going to find their way to an edge or into a corner of the crib.
-This is really normal.
+Don’t add bumpers: Even though you’re giving your baby a bigger space, they are likely still going to migrate to an edge or into a corner of the crib from time to time.
 Because of this, you may be really tempted to buy bumpers to keep their limbs inside the crib and/or cushion the sides of the crib.
 Please don’t.
 Per the AAP, bumpers – even mesh ones – are not safe for sleep in the crib.
 And frankly, they’re not needed.
-I promise that your baby will learn the boundaries of their environment in time, and they aren’t going to hurt themselves (or even wake themselves up) by bumping up against the sides.
+Babies will absolutely scoot, press up against the sides, and end up in corners.
+That’s normal.
+They learn the boundaries of their space over time, and it doesn’t hurt them or disrupt sleep the way parents often fear.

 3. Expertly handle any sleep interruptions